 And if you are a victim of a robbery?

 Electrically assisted bicycles are expensive (on average 1,500 euros, and can be up to 2,500 or even 3,000 euros), so they are interesting objects for thieves.
-How much does it cost to own an e-bike?
-Read in this post.

 The multirisk home insurance policy can cover you against theft of your e-bike if the electric bike is stored at home.